 More than half of a site’s traffic is associated with the images.
-That is why it is essential to have attention with this resource, which is fundamental but needs to be optimized.
+That is why it is essential to have attended with this resource, which is fundamental but needs to be optimized.

 There are many free services that can help you to reduce size without compromising image quality.
 If you prefer, you can do this manually.

 8. Abandon the Gravatar